emmt/ResizableArrays.jl/docs/src/usage.md

 but the length of the array may change.
 Depending on the type of the object backing the storage of the array, it may be possible or not to augment the number of elements of the array.
-When array elements are stored in a regular Julia vector, the number of element can always be augmented (unless too big to fit in memory).
+When array elements are stored in a regular Julia vector, the number of elements can always be augmented (unless too big to fit in memory).
 When such a resizable array is resized, its previous contents is preserved if only the last dimension is changed.